 4. Making a habit out of snacking on keto treats

 Low-carbohydrate, high-fat snacks keep hunger at bay before your next meal.
-Snacking also helps stabilize your blood glucose.
+Snacking on keto desserts can also help stabilize your blood glucose.
 However, snacking mindlessly on a daily basis, even on keto-friendly options, can be a way for carbs to creep in.

 What to do: Listen to your body.
 Tune into your hunger cues.
 Do you really need to snack?
 Or are you, in reality, thirsty?
 If you need to snack, the best choices would be foods in their natural states such as hard-boiled eggs, bone broth, salad bites, and veggie sticks.
 If you want to minimize snacking, it’s important to eat proper nutrient-dense meals.
 Hunger can also result from a lack of vitamins and minerals in your diet.